yuichikajiura/PINN-SPM/README.md

 # PINN-SPM

-## Physics-Informed Neural Network(PINN) for battery model parameter identification and state estimation.
+## Physics-Informed Neural Networks (PINNs) for single particle battery model (SPM) parameter identification and state estimation.

 ### Method
+The network consists of neural networks (NNs) and a battery model.
+For the NNs, recurrent neural networks, namely long short-term memory (LSTM) networks, are used.
+The LSTM takes historical battery operational data (current and voltage) as inputs, and outputs the battery's internal states

 ### Features
 - Single Particle Model(SPM) is used for the battery model